19 zip codes·Updated June 2026

 4 Bedroom$4,660/mo

-Fair Market Rents are published annually by HUD for the Washington metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Washington metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Washington metro area is $3,140/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Washington metro is $3,140/month.
+Asking rents come in about 19% below the federal benchmark, which can make Section 8 properties competitive here.

-DC is about as recession-resistant as rental markets get.
+DC is about as recession-resistant as rental markets come.
 The federal government doesn't go away during downturns, and the lobbying, contracting, and nonprofit ecosystem around it keeps demand consistent.
 Georgetown, Dupont Circle, and Capitol Hill are premium.
-Northeast DC, Anacostia, and the areas east of the river are more affordable and gentrifying at different speeds.
-DC has strong tenant protections — rent control applies to many buildings, and the eviction process favors tenants more than most jurisdictions.
-The renter pool here is well-educated and high-income on average, which generally means reliable tenants.
-But you need to understand the local regulatory environment.
-DC landlord-tenant law is its own animal.
+Northeast DC, Anacostia, and the areas east of the river are cheaper and gentrifying at different speeds.
+Tenant protections are strong.
+Rent control applies to many buildings, and the eviction process favors tenants more than most jurisdictions.
+The renter pool runs well-educated and high-income on average, which usually means reliable tenants.
+DC landlord-tenant law is its own animal though.
+Understand the local regulatory environment before you buy.